akashacms/akashacms-website/documents/documents/extensions.html.md

 The general concept is that each document has its base name (xyzzy.html) and for documents requiring special processing (say, Markdown rendering) we append a second extension to the file name documenting that processing.
 For example, `xyzzy.html.md` says to process the file first with Markdown, then with [the Mahabhuta engine](mahabhuta.html).
 The result is `xyzzy.html`.

+That's a "renderChain", or a chain of processing steps for a given file extension.

 The extensions recognized are for files in `root_documents` and `root_layouts` directories are:

 * `php` - for PHP files - must be `xyzzy.php` or `xyzzy.php.ejs` (see [PHP files in Akashacms](php-documents.html) for instructions)